7 min read

 The next version can be with your knees straight but with your heels lifted as high as possible.
 Finally, you can use the same actions while sinking your heels to the floor with your knees straight.
 To get your heels closer to the floor, focus on creating an upwards pull on the fronts of your feet.

 Before the plank pose, a straightforward shoulder action that you can practice while sitting upright is moving your shoulders forward.
 Notice how, as you do so, your shoulder blades spread apart.
 Relax and repeat a few times.
 Then try it with your arms reaching forwards.
 Note the feeling of space you get between your shoulder blades when you spread them.
-Also, notice how your arms seem to become longer when your move your shoulders forwards (with the arms reaching forwards.)
+Also, notice how your arms seem to become longer when your move your shoulders forward (with the arms reaching forwards.)

 Now on all fours, with wrists under your shoulders and knees under your hips, you can do the same thing, spread your shoulder blades.
 Your ribcage will lift as a result.
 Pull your ears away from your shoulders so that the back of your neck feels long.
 With the back of your neck long and your shoulder blades spread apart, step one leg back at a time without allowing your pelvis to lift or move.
 Work towards holding a plank for five breaths or a slow ten count hold, then release and rest for a few moments.
 Repeat two more times.